Ithielwen/Data-Projects/Bikeshare Project/readme.md

 # Project Overview
-In this project, we make use of Python to explore data related to bike share systems for three major cities in the United States - Chicago, New York City, and Washington.
+In this project, you will make use of Python to explore data related to bike share systems for three major cities in the United States - Chicago, New York City, and Washington.
 A script has been written to import the data and answer interesting questions about it by computing descriptive statistics.
 The script also takes in raw input to create an interactive experience in the termincal to present these statistics.